blevinscm/agent-documentation-team/README.md

 *   Automated generation of documentation fixes based on GitHub issues.
 *   Automatic creation of feature branches and pull requests for documentation changes.
 *   Automated evaluation and approval of pull requests.
-*   Persona-driven agents that act as seasoned technical writers and subject matter experts.
+*   Configuration-driven model selection and GitHub settings.

 ## Prerequisites